Last modified on August 4, 2023

 - demonstrate familiarity with both pieces

-- make comparisons with other group members’ analyses
+- make comparisons with other group members’ analyses (including those who did the other piece)

 A full rubric for each component can be viewed on Blackboard.